ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 ### Introduction

 The Anti-DDoS infrastructure, together with the Edge Network firewall, keeps the network safe from common threats (mostly focused on ISO OSI layers 3 and 4).
 On the other hand, hosting gaming applications can be a challenging experience in terms of network security.
-GAME DDoS Protection is here to help - this is a Layer 7 (application) firewall focused on protecting specific gaming protocols (usually using UDP).
+GAME DDoS Protection is here to help - this is a Layer 7 (application) firewall focused on protecting specific gaming protocols.
 Its main advantages are:

-- **Distance**: We know that latency and its stability is crucial for gaming.
-These solutions are put as close as possible to the servers and work together with dedicated hardware.
+- **Low latency**: We know that latency and its stability is crucial for online gaming.
+These solutions are put as close as possible to the servers and work together with a high-performance hardware.
 - **2-way**: The platform analyses incoming and outgoing traffic for best understanding of every player's situation.
 - **Instant**: It can distinguish real players from harmful attacks on a server from the very first network packets.
 - **Always-on**: The ability to detect and stop attacks ensures a smooth experience for sensitive gaming applications without any disruptions and latency changes.